guypursey/Coughing-and-Chopping/README.md

 If you want to use the same approach to your blog, with Scriptogram, you will need:

  - A Scriptogram account.
- - An "application" added to your account that allows you to post.
+ - An "application" added to the Scriptogram account that allows you to post.
  - Two files described below.

 ### `scrpakey.txt`

-This should contain your application key which you'll get upon adding the "application" mentioned above.
+This should contain the application key for Scriptogram which can be got by adding the "application" mentioned above.
 It should contain nothing else, no spaces, no line breaks, nothing.

 ### `scrpuser.txt`

-This should contain your Scriptogram user ID, which you should find under "Settings" when you login to Scriptogram.
+This should contain the Scriptogram user ID, which you should find under "Settings" when you login to Scriptogram.
 It should contain nothing else, no spaces, no line breaks, nothing.